JohnHenryAntona/docker-infra/README.md

-## DOCKER MULTIE TIER
+## DOCKER MULTITEER

 # PORTAINER
-You will rnu this once, as portainer listen to global docker
+You will run this once, as portainer listens to the global Docker
 ```
 cd portainer
 docker-compose up -d
 ```

 # PROXY TIER
-You will rnu this once, as nginx proxy listen to global docker
+You will run this once, as the nginx proxy listens to the  global Docker
 ```
 cd proxy-tier
 docker-compose up -d
 ```

-How to bind your domain with nginx proxy, just add these environments to per service
+How to bind your domain with nginx proxy, just add these environments to the per service

 ```
 services: